You can run BuildVu to convert directly from the command line which is useful for running the converter from another language or script.

 The default mode generates the document inside the IDRViewer.
 To generate just the raw content to be used inside your own custom solution, you can set -Dorg.jpedal.pdf2html.viewMode=content

-java -Dorg.jpedal.pdf2html.viewMode=content -jar buildvu.jar /inputDirectory/ /outputDirectory/
+java -Dorg.jpedal.pdf2html.viewMode=content -jar buildvu-svg.jar /inputDirectory/ /outputDirectory/

 How are the settings controlled?

-When running from command line, settings are controlled by passing in system properties.
+When running from the command line, settings are controlled by passing in system properties.
 Available settings and their values can be found in the Javadocs.
 The key classes are:

-- SVGConversionOptions (Settings available for the SVG mode)
+- SVGConversionOptions (Settings available in BuildVu-SVG)

-- IDRViewerOptions (Settings available for the IDRViewer mode)
+- IDRViewerOptions (Settings available in IDRViewer modes)

-- ContentOptions (Settings available for the Content mode)
+- ContentOptions (Settings available in Content modes)

 java -Dorg.jpedal.pdf2html.compressImages=true -jar buildvu.jar /inputDirectory/ /outputDirectory/